aegeebarcelona/aegeebarcelona.github.io/src/content/pages/european-events.md

 There are many types of events happening throughout the continent.
 Other than the ever-popular [Summer Universities](summer-universities), there are also _Cultural events_, as well as other more "official" events.
 The full calendar is in the [AEGEE website](https://my.aegee.eu/calendar); from there you can also apply to events while their application period is open (remember that you need to [be a member](become-a-member) of an AEGEE Antenna first).

+What to expect in all events:
+* Accomodation and breakfast are always included in the price
+* 1 hot meal is always included
+* Most events include 2 meals (lunch and dinner), SUs only cover 1
+* Most of the times there's a European Night where you bring and share meals and drinks from different countries in Europe
+* Parties are usually free but you pay for your own alcohol

 ## Cultural events

 These are the most common type of events that happen throughout the year.
 Think of them as small Summer Universities, where AEGEE Antennas will independently organize "small" events in their respective cities, that usually last from 3 to 5 days and include cultural visits and activities, parties, ice-breaking games and lots and lots of fun!